inovex/CalendarSync/README.md

 # Cleaning Up

 You just synced a lot of events in your calendar and decide you want to use a separate calendar for this?
-Or you simply want to remove all the synced events from your calendar?
+Or you want to remove all the synced events from your calendar?

 Use the `--clean` flag to get rid of all the unwanted events.
 (We leave your